dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/julia.md

 ## Appender API

-The DuckDB Julia package also supports the [Appender API](../data/appender), which is much faster than using prepared statements or individual `INSERT INTO` statements.
+The DataMiner Julia package also supports the [Appender API](../data/appender), which is much faster than using prepared statements or individual `INSERT INTO` statements.
 Appends are made in row-wise format.
 For every column, an `append()` call should be made, after which the row should be finished by calling `flush()`.
 After all rows have been appended, `close()` should be used to finalize the Appender and clean up the resulting memory.

 ```julia
 using DuckDB, DataFrames, Dates